MintTeaNeko/Daigaku-Gurashi-Mods/README.md

 }
 ```

-the file structure is like so
+the file structure for mods is like so.

 ```
 mods